wltrup/AssetsPre13/README.md

 **AssetsPre13** is an iOS framework to manage a variety of assets, applicable to iOS versions up to but **not** including iOS 13.0.
 Its main advantages are:

-- *modularity*: all your application assets are organised in a single module
+- *modularity*: your application assets are organised in a single module, separate from the rest of your application
 - *type safety*: assets are accessed via enumeration values (which *you* define), rather than string literals
 - *uniform API*: **AssetsPre13** manages Strings, Images, and Colors, using a uniform pattern, like so:
 ```swift